 Where institutions maintain different policies for academic and non-academic cases, we analyzed only the procedures for non-academic cases.
 Where institutions maintain different policies for cases in which suspension or expulsion may result and for cases limited to less severe sanctions, we analyzed only the procedures for cases involving potential suspension or expulsion.
-Where institutions maintain different policies for different colleges or graduate schools, we analyzed the policy for the undergraduate arts and science school at the main campus, unless otherwise specified.
+Where institutions maintain different policies for different colleges or graduate schools, we analyzed the policy for the undergraduate arts and sciences school at the main campus, unless otherwise specified.
 We did not consider faculty disciplinary procedures, which may differ significantly from those used for students.

 Where institutions maintain different policies for cases involving alleged sexual misconduct and other cases, we analyzed both sets of policies.
 The vast majority of schools have maintained separate policies since the Office for Civil Rights issued its April 4, 2011 “Dear Colleague” letter, which imposed extensive new obligations on universities with regard to their handling of sexual misconduct claims.
 (This letter was rescinded on September 22, 2017, and, as noted above, the Department of Education has released new proposed regulations to replace the rescinded instructions.)

 Some institutions may have revised their policies and procedures as FIRE was finalizing our research.
 Accordingly, this report might not reflect very recent policy changes.